rockwellwindsor/SD-CARND-P5-Vehicle-Tracking/README.md

 ````

-I visualize the rerturn on the HOG images after cell 5.
+I visualize the return on the HOG images after cell 5.

 ````
 # Choose random images from the images of cars and non cars read in